top of page

 Live Music

-We've got live music, a stage and picnic area where you can listen to talented Lucy Barlow, the Mee Kats and the Hazel Grove Brass Band.
+We've got live music, a stage and picnic area where you can listen to talented artists Lucy Barlow and the Austrian band, Uptown Monotones.

 Vendors & Stalls